gudmundurste12/SubstitutionSolver/README.md

 * decrypt message1.txt, located in res/messages.
 * search for new solutions until the user chooses to stop, or every solution has been found
 * use every file in res/dictionaries/userSpecified/profile1 as a list of valid words

+#How to encrypt messages
+Open the project in Intellij
+Create a run configuration using Encryption.Encryption as the main class.
+Set the program arguments as specified in the parameters section Run the program

+#Parameters for encryption
+The first parameter is the name of the file to be encrypted.
+The second parameter is the name of the file containing the cipher that will be used.
+The third parameter is the name of the file in which the encrypted message should be written.

+##Note
+The program assumes that the files to be used are in the res/encryption directory